 Finding a Point of Interest is also very similar to finding a City (see page 41).
-When you select Find Points of Interest, you will see a box with the six major categories.
+When you select Find Points of Interest after pressing the FIND key, you will see a box with the eight major categories.
 Use the ROCKER keypad to select the major category (top left picture) and press the ENTER key.
 The categories are as follows:

-Food and Drink Restaurants of various types; Fast Food; Bakeries Lodging Hotels; Motels; Resorts; Bed & Breakfasts; Campgrounds; RV Parks Attractions Amusement Parks; Museums; Libraries; Landmarks; Schools; Parks; Zoos; Auditoriums Entertainment Movie Theatres; Live Theatre; Bars & Nightclubs Shopping Shopping Centers; Grocery Stores; Convenience Stores; Pharmacies Services Air or Ground Transportation; Auto Sales, Rental, Repair, or Fuel; Post Offices; Banks Emergency/Gov. Hospitals: City Halls, Courthouses: Police Stations: Border Crossings
+Food and Drink Restaurants of various types; Fast Food; Bakeries Lodging Hotels; Motels; Resorts; Bed & Breakfasts; Campgrounds; RV Parks Attractions Amusement Parks; Museums; Libraries; Landmarks; Schools; Parks; Zoos Entertainment Movie Theatres; Live Theatre; Bars & Nightclubs Shopping Shopping Centers; Grocery Stores; Convenience Stores; Pharmacies Services Auto Fuel & Repair; Post Offices; Banks Transportation Air or Ground Transportation; Auto Rental Emergency/Gov. Hospitals: City Halls, Courthouses: Police Stations: Border Crossings

-After you select a category, you may search for Points of Interest using the 'Nearest' or 'By Name' list.
+After you select a category, you may search for Points of Interest using the 'Find Nearest' or 'Find by Name' list (bottom left picture).
 When you look at one of the lists, there is an icon associated with each entry which identifies the nature of the Point of Interest.